 - Sample Chair Script;

-- Candidate Bio, Thesis Title (as distributed), and Thesis Abstract;
+- Candidate Bio, Thesis Title, and Thesis Abstract;

 - Copies of all of the examiner's reports, both internal and external;